Randolph Bresnik: Expedition 52/53

 Bresnik launched aboard Soyuz MS-05 to the ISS on July 28, 2017, and served as flight engineer for Expedition 52, and as ISS commander for Expedition 53.

 On October 5, 2017, Bresnik performed his third spacewalk, along with Mark Vande Hei.
 The spacewalk replaced the gripping mechanism on Canadarm2, the latching end effector A, or LEE-A. Spacewalk duration was 6 hours and 55 minutes.
 On October 10, 2017, Bresnik and Vande Hei completed the second EVA of the mission.
 They lubricated the newly installed end effector and replaced cameras, and the duration was 6 hours and 26 minutes.
 On October 20, 2017, Bresnik and Joe Acaba performed an EVA to continue with the lubrication tasks, and to install more cameras.
 The duration was 6 hours and 49 minutes.

 Bresnik returned to Earth on December 14, 2017.
 The Soyuz MS-05 landed on 8:38 UTC.
 The duration of the mission was 138 days, 16 hours, 56 minutes and 37 seconds.

+Artemis III

+On June 9, 2026, NASA announced the crew of four flying on the Artemis III mission to low Earth orbit.
+Bresnik was chosen as the commander for this mission, alongside pilot Luca Parmitano and mission specialists Frank Rubio and Andre Douglas.